mrinal-r/Experiments/project-report/project_report_dl.md

 This repository contains README.md documenting the project in detail.
+Link to READMe.md https://github.com/mrinal-r/Experiments/blob/master/README.md

 I have also added the original text that was used for training along with the sequences that were generated from the proprocessing step.
+Everything about the input can be found at https://github.com/mrinal-r/Experiments/tree/master/input-artifacts

 Also included in a different folder are trained model parameters for all three models.
 These were saved using callbacks and checkpoint on the training accuracy.
 I have also included the tokenizer that containes word to int mappings for all the unique words in the text.
+Everything about the saved models can be found at https://github.com/mrinal-r/Experiments/tree/master/model-artifacts